Incremental Maintenance of DatalogMTL Materialisations: Introduction

 DatalogMTL extends the well-known rule language Datalog \cite{DBLP:journals/tkde/CeriGT89} with metric temporal logic (MTL) \cite{DBLP:journals/rts/Koymans90}.
 It has found applications in various domains, including ontology-based query answering \cite{DBLP:journals/jair/BrandtKRXZ18,guzel2018ontop}, stream reasoning \cite{walkega2023stream,DBLP:conf/aaai/WalegaKG19}, and temporal reasoning in the financial sector \cite{DBLP:conf/edbt/ColomboBCL23,DBLP:conf/edbt/NisslS22,mori2022neural}, among others.

-To showcase the capabilities of DatalogMTL, consider an application scenario in which DatalogMTL can be used to automatically generate recommendations.
-More concretely, the following rule depicts how relevant songs can be recommended to potentially interested users:
+To showcase the capabilities of DatalogMTL, consider an industrial application scenario in which DatalogMTL has been applied by our research group to automatically detect anomaly of power transformers.
+More concretely, gas concentration data is first collected in real time using existing gas-in-oil sensors and then fed into a DatalogMTL rule engine, which fires alarms whenever appropriate.
+As an example, the following rule shows how oil thermal faults can be detected:

-This rule states that, at any time point $t$, if a user $u$ has listened to a song $x$ within the past two weeks (expressed as $\diamondminus_{[0,2]} L(u,x)$), and $x$ was performed by a singer $s$ (expressed as $P(s,x)$), then any song $y$ performed by the same singer $s$ (expressed as $P(s,y)$) should be recommended to the user $u$ (expressed as $R(u,y)$).
+This rule states that at any time point $t$, if ethylene and ethane have both been detected in the transformer oil, and their gas concentration values surpassed 30 ppm and 70 ppm at any time point in the past ten minutes, respectively, then an oil thermal fault (OTF) is detected.

 Reasoning in DatalogMTL can be implemented using top-down or bottom-up approaches, or a combination of the two.
 One typical top-down approach is based on B\"uchi automata: it ensures correctness but incurs high reasoning costs.
 Therefore, efforts have been made to devise efficient bottom-up (or materialisation-based) approach for DatalogMTL reasoning.
 The vadalog system \cite{DBLP:conf/icde/BellomariniNS22} implements such an approach, but it may not terminate due to recursion.
 The MeTeoR system \cite{DBLP:conf/aaai/WangHWG22} combines bottom-up and top-down approaches, but only resorts to the top-down approach when necessary.
 More recently, magic set rewriting, which simulates top-down evaluation via bottom-up reasoning, has been extended to support DatalogMTL reasoning \cite{wang2025goal}.
 While materialisation-based approaches are popular for DatalogMTL reasoning, to the best of our knowledge, no incremental maintenance algorithm for DatalogMTL reasoning has been developed: when the set of explict facts change, the above systems have no choice but to recompute the materialisation from scratch.